decisionpatterns/na.tools/README.md

 It has several goals:

 1. extend existing `stats::na.*()` functions,
-2. collect all functions for working with missing data together, and
+2. provide a collection for all functions for working with missing data together, and
 3. provide a consistent and intuitive interface.

-In this package, there are methods for the detection, removal, replacement, imputation, recollection, etc. of missing values (`NAs`).
+In this package, there are methods for the detection, removal, replacement, --imputation--, *recollection*, etc. of missing values (`NAs`).
 This libraries focus is on vectors (atomics).
 For **tidy**/**dplyr** compliant methods operating on tables and lists, please use the [tidyimpute](https://github.com/decisionpatterns/tidyimpute) package which